PBBF To Host Olympic Solidarity WABC Level-I Coaching Course - UrduPoint

 PBBF To Host Olympic Solidarity WABC Level-I Coaching Course

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 5th Dec, 2023) In a significant move to bolster the basketball coaching landscape in Pakistan, the Pakistan Basketball Federation (PBBF) has announced to hold the Olympic Solidarity WABC Level-I Coaching Course from December 11 to 16 at Government College University, Lahore.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 8th Dec, 2023) In a significant move to bolster the basketball coaching landscape in Pakistan, the Pakistan Basketball Federation (PBBF) has announced the commencement of the Olympic Solidarity WABC Level-I Coaching Course from December 11-16 at Government College University, Lahore.

-Secretary General of Pakistan Basketball Federation Khalid Bashir said that the esteemed FIBA Coaching Instructor, Milan Kotarac from Serbia, had been entrusted to lead the six-day coaching course by FIBA, said a press release issued here on Tuesday.

-The program aims to provide in-depth theoretical and practical insights to fifteen coaches, encompassing both male and female participants, during morning and evening sessions.
+Secretary General of PBBF Khalid Bashir in a statement said that the FIBA coaching instructor, Milan Kotarac from Serbia, had been entrusted to lead the six-day coaching course.
+The programme aims to provide in-depth theoretical and practical insights to fifteen coaches, encompassing both male and female participants, during morning and evening sessions.

-Kotarac would be assisted by Ouj E Zahoor (Associate Secretary PBBF), M Sami (course coordinator) and Riaz Malik (Head Coach).
+Kotarac will be assisted by Ouj-e-Zahoor, Associate Secretary PBBF, M Sami, course coordinator and Muhammad Riaz Malik, head coach, Pakistan basketball team.

 Khalid Bashir highlighted the paramount importance of staying abreast of the latest rules in basketball, emphasizing the role of the coaching community in contributing to the growth of the sport in Pakistan.